birdhouses/ShopifyBlogAutomation/README.md

 - Run `python3 run.py --blog_id your_blog_id --blog_dir your_blog_dir`
   - To find your blog ID, navigate to Online Store > Blog Posts.
 Click on the blog name.
 The number at the end of the URL in your browser's address bar is the blog ID.
   - The blog dir should be a folder with .txt files for the blog posts.The title of the blog post is determined by the first line of the .txt file, prefixed with a singular #

+# Important
+You can specify an `images_dir` when running the script.
+Every time a blog post is created, it will pick a random image from the directory.